PURPOSE OF THIS POLICY

 This policy applies to all persons while on University property.

 Commercial Speech or Expression: Speech, expression, and activities that are primarily intended to advertise, market, sell or promote goods and services on behalf of any person or entity that is not a CSU department or affiliated organization.
 Soliciting for charitable contributions or donations is considered commercial speech.

-Public Forum: An area of the University recognized by the University as a traditional destination for public speech and assembly, and that may be reserved in advance for specific events or gatherings.
+Public Forum: An area of the University recognized by the University as a traditional destination for public speech and assembly, and that may be reserved in advance for specific events or gatherings, subject to the provisions of this Policy.
 An example is the Lory Student Center Plaza.